I'm a member

 Printer Friendly Version

 Multiple software packages for performing proton MRS have received clearance by the U.S. Food and Drug Administration (FDA) through the 510(k) process since 1993.
+Single-voxel MRS is available on all modern magnetic resonance scanners.

 POLICYMagnetic resonance spectroscopy is considered investigational.